superlinear-ai/awesome-machine-learning-engineer/README.md

 - [Learn Git Branching](https://learngitbranching.js.org/) - Work on your version control skills at beginner or advanced level.
 (10 min and more)
 - [The seven rules of a great Git commit message](https://chris.beams.io/posts/git-commit/) - Write concise and consistent Git commit messages.
 (10 min)

+### Code review

+- [Google's "How to do a code review"](https://google.github.io/eng-practices/review/reviewer/) - How to code reviews your colleages will love.
+(20 min)

 ### Python